forward-observations/fwd.obs/README.md

-- 👋 Hi, I’m @zMnemosyne
+- 👋 Hi, I’m Adrian
-- 👀 I’m interested in AWS, Azure and any other cloud technology.
-I'm primarily interested in learning to build secure, resilient and scalable infrastructures leveraging all of various technologies the cloud has to offer.
+- 👀 I’m interested in AWS, Azure and other cloud tech.
+I'm primarily interested in learning to build secure, resilient and scalable infrastructures leveraging all of various services the cloud has to offer.
 - 📚 ~~I’m currently studying for the AWS-SAA C02 exam~~ | PASSED!
 As of 04/01/2022, I've successfully passed the AWS SAA-C02 exam.